Edward Tufte: Information design

 Tufte's writing is important in such fields as information design and visual literacy, which deal with the visual communication of information.
 He coined the word chartjunk to refer to useless, non-informative, or information-obscuring elements of quantitative information displays.
 Tufte's other key concepts include what he calls the lie factor, the data-ink ratio, and the data density of a graphic.

-He uses the term "data-ink ratio" to argue against using excessive decoration in visual displays of quantitative information.
+Tufte uses the term "data-ink ratio" to argue against using excessive decoration in visual displays of quantitative information.
 In Visual Display, Tufte explains, "Sometimes decoration can help editorialize about the substance of the graphic.
 But it is wrong to distort the data measures—the ink locating values of numbers—in order to make an editorial comment or fit a decorative scheme."

 Tufte encourages the use of data-rich illustrations that present all available data.
 When such illustrations are examined closely, every data point has a value, but when they are looked at more generally, only trends and patterns can be observed.
 Tufte suggests these macro/micro readings be presented in the space of an eye-span, in the high resolution format of the printed page, and at the unhurried pace of the viewer's leisure.

-He uses several historical examples to make his case.
+Tufte uses several historical examples to make his case.
 These include John Snow's cholera outbreak map, Charles Joseph Minard's Carte Figurative, early space debris plots, Galileo Galilei's Sidereus Nuncius, and Maya Lin's Vietnam Veterans Memorial.
 For instance, the listing of the names of deceased soldiers on the black granite of Lin's sculptural memorial is shown to be more powerful as a chronological list rather than as an alphabetical one.
 The sacrifice each fallen individual has made is thus highlighted within the overall time scope of the war.
-In Sidereus Nuncius Galilei presents the nightly observations of the moons of Jupiter in relation to the body itself, interwoven with the two-month narrative record.
+In Sidereus Nuncius, Galileo presents the nightly observations of the moons of Jupiter in relation to the body itself, interwoven with the two-month narrative record.